Joe-Kwon/Learning-Github/README.md

 # Learning-Github
-Repository just for learning how to use GitHub

-This is the first commit into learning-github.
+This is the second commit into learning-github.
+There's been a partial delete in the line above and some new lines
+# Also first comment